top of page

 Home carer with elderly lady in garden

-Like many companies around the globe, our Live-in Care office team sit down together (admittedly, with freshly brewed, steaming hot coffee) every Monday morning to reflect on the week before and discuss our week ahead.
-Not surprisingly we talk all things ‘care’; from what the news is reporting regarding our industry, to which of our clients have birthday’s this week that we want to send a token gift to.
+Like many companies around the globe, our Live-in Care office team gathers (yes, with mugs of freshly brewed, steaming coffee in hand) every Monday morning to reflect on the past week and map out the week ahead.
+Unsurprisingly, our conversations revolve around all things care—from industry news and sector updates to celebrating which of our wonderful clients have birthdays coming up, ensuring we send a thoughtful gift.

 bottom of page